tony-x-lin/tony-x-lin.github.io/_pages/about.md

 </p>

 # Latest News
+* Journal article title "A Derivative-Free Optimization Method with Application to Functions with Exploding and Vanishing Gradients" accepted for LCSS 2020 (Second author)
 * Paper titled "Set-Based State Estimation of Mobile Robots from Coarse Range Measurements" accepted to CCTA 2020 (First author)
 * Paper titled "Cooperative Emergent Swarming through Deep Reinforcement Learning" accepted to ICCA 2020 (First author)
-* One paper under review for LCSS 2020 (Second author)
 * Journal article titled "Computation-Aware Adaptive Planning and Scheduling for Safe Unmanned Airborne Operations" to be published in Journal of Intelligent Systems and Robotics (Second author)
 * One paper under review for IROS 2020 (First author)